bulentAkgul/laravel-tests-to-readme/README.md

 ## License

-It is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).